-The second contribution of this paper is to extend prior work in the area of performance tomography toward the goal of network-wide SLA compliance monitoring.
+The third contribution of this paper is to extend prior work in the area of performance tomography toward the goal of network-wide SLA compliance monitoring.
 In particular, we develop a methodology to infer lower bounds on the quantiles of a distribution of path performance measures using measurements from a subset of network paths.

 We demonstrate the properties of SLAM in a controlled laboratory environment using a range of background traffic scenarios and using both one- and two-hop topologies.
-We compare SLAM's delay and loss estimation accuracy with standard IPPM probe methodologies [7, 8] of the same rate, and examine the convergence and robustness of SLAM estimates of delay, delay variation, and loss.
-Our experiments show that our estimates of mean delay are within one msec of the true mean delay, while the standard probe methodology [7] can suffer inaccuracies up to about a factor of two.
+We compare SLAM's delay and loss estimation accuracy with standard IPPM probe methodologies [6], [7] of the same rate, and examine the convergence and robustness of SLAM estimates of delay, delay variation, and loss.
+Our experiments show that our estimates of mean delay are within 1 ms of the true mean delay, while the standard probe methodology [6] can suffer inaccuracies up to about a factor of two.
 We also show that for a confidence level of 90%, SLAM's estimated bounds on a wide range of delay quantiles, with few exceptions, include the true quantile value.
 We show that in a simple two-hop topology, the inferred bound on the delay distribution is tight, and close to the actual distribution.
 Our experiments also reveal that SLAM estimates the end-to-end loss rate with high accuracy and with good confidence bounds.
-For example, in a scenario using self-similar background traffic, the true loss rate over a 15 minute period is 0.08% and the SLAM estimate is 0.07%.
-In contrast, the standard method for estimating loss rate [8] can have errors of more than two orders of magnitude.
-We demonstrate the robustness of SLAM's delay variation monitoring methodology, showing how the existing standard RTP jitter metric [32] may be too sensitive to network path conditions, and that SLAM performs well in our more complex two-hop scenario.
+For example, in a scenario using self-similar background traffic, the true loss rate over a 15-min period is 0.08% and the SLAM estimate is 0.07%.
+In contrast, the standard method for estimating loss rate [7] can have errors of more than two orders of magnitude.
+We demonstrate the robustness of SLAM's delay variation monitoring methodology, showing how the existing standard RTP jitter metric [33] may be too sensitive to network path conditions, and that SLAM performs well in our more complex two-hop scenario.

-2. RELATED WORK
+II.
+RELATED WORK

-General aspects and structure of SLAs have been discussed in [27, 33].
-Performance assurances provided by SLAs range from network path availability, to transport-level metrics, to application-specific metrics.
+General aspects and structure of SLAs have been discussed in [28] and [34].
+Performance assurances provided by SLAs range from network path availability, to transport-level metrics, to application-specific metrics such as web server response or media stream quality.
 These guarantees may be based on a variety of statistics of the particular metric, such as the mean, median, or a high quantile, computed over various time scales.
-Examples of the kinds of guarantees offered by service providers are available online [2,3,4].
+Examples of the kinds of guarantees offered by service providers are available online [1]-[3].